 Black Knight are a band that I hold very dear to my heart.
 They’re a Canadian band with a female singer, but their sound, timing, and proximity are so close that they’re effectively part of the original USPM movement.
 They were one of the very first bands I got into once I started breaking beneath the surface and I still love them to this day.
 Powerful vocals and no-frills riffing, and compelling, varied songwriting – this band is a must listen!

 Dark Age: Dark Age

 Dark Age managed only one EP before vanishing, having received very little attention.
 This EP is a shining gem in the rough, a perfect example of what USPM is all about.
 Each song is killer and filled to the brim with character.
 Dark Age is a high energy affair that leaves you wondering why couldn’t this band just have more material??
 I come back to this EP regularly and it never gets old.

 Damien Thorne: The Sign of the Jackal

 Damien Thorne sound exactly like you would expect from looking at their cover.
 They’re on the most aggressive side of the USPM spectrum with a flurry of speed metal attack.
 Sign of the Jackal has as much bite as you could ever want and then some.
 Essential for fans of the genre’s more aggressive champions such as Jag Panzer and Metal Church.

 Deadly Blessing: Ascend from the Cauldron

 Ascend from the Cauldron is a Deadly Blessing indeed… (ok I’ll stop with the dad jokes).
 Considering Cauldron Born, there must be something about USPM bands with cauldron imagery that instantly propels them to classic-level.
 Deadly Blessing play an aggressive and technical mix of thrash metal and us power.
 Imagine if early Helstar embraced their bits of thrash metal further or bands like Toxik and Watchtower decided to throw in some power metal influence.
 Ascend from the Cauldron is a strong album that certainly has no shortage of riffs for you to sink your teeth into.

 Deaf Dealer: Journey into Fear

-You can find my full review of Deaf Dealer’s Journey into Fear here
+You can find our full review of Deaf Dealer’s Journey into Fear here